jbweber/blog/content/posts/building-a-dns-load-balancer.md

 ### Anycast

-I'm actually going to gloss over the anycast portion of the discussion a bit, because it may not even be needed depending on the scope of deployment of the product.
+I'm actually going to skip over the anycast portion of the discussion, because it may not even be needed depending on the scope of deployment (for building something as a prototype it is definitely not needed).
 Instead I'll probably write another blog post about how I've implemented an anycast DNS service in the past two different ways.
 I've included some links below which describe anycast in a bit more detail so you can get an idea of how it might work.

 * [Wikipedia Anycast Article](https://en.wikipedia.org/wiki/Anycast)
 * [Cloudflare Article](https://www.cloudflare.com/learning/cdn/glossary/anycast-network/)